 But doing business in Italy is not easy.
 “Ours is a complicated country.
 In 46 years as a business owner, I could list the government’s measures in favour of entrepreneurship on one hand.
 But it is also the most beautiful country.
 And things won’t change if we don’t all commit to designing a better future.”

 This is the highest award for technological innovation and is conferred by the Queen of England.
-For the first time in the history of the award, an Italian-born company has been honoured.
+For the first time in the award’s history, an Italian-born company has been honoured.
 Tratos was awarded the “Queen’s Award for Enterprise: Innovation” for 2019, selected from 100s of companies throughout the country.
 The merit recognised Tratos’ design and production of its special high-tech cable JBA (Jasmine Bragagni Albano), designed for the oil and gas market and equipped with special technical specifications.
-The cable has extraordinary resistance to mud, fire and extreme temperatures, and bears the name of the company’s president, engineer Albano Bragagni.
-Thanks to the award, the Queen’s Award for Enterprise insignia can now be displayed in all Tratos offices and factories.
-This is recognition at the highest level for the constant research and important results from the company which, over the years, has invested millions of euros both in Italy and in the United Kingdom for the construction of advanced-technology production plants.
+The cable has extraordinary resistance to mud, fire, and extreme temperatures.
+It bears the name of the company’s president, engineer Albano Bragagni.
+The Queen’s Award for Enterprise insignia can now be displayed in all Tratos offices and factories thanks to the award.
+This is recognition at the highest level for the constant research and important results from the company, which, over the years, has invested millions of euros both in Italy and in the United Kingdom for the construction of advanced-technology production plants.